Ursa (DC Comics)

-Ursa is a fictional supervillain appearing in American comic books published by DC Comics.
+Ursa is a supervillain appearing in American comic books published by DC Comics.
 She first appeared in the 1978 film Superman: The Movie portrayed by actress Sarah Douglas.
 The character made her comic book debut in Action Comics #845 (January 2007).
 An adversary of the superhero Superman and accomplice of General Zod, she is typically depicted as having been imprisoned in the Phantom Zone along with Zod and Non.

-Character biography
+Fictional character biography

-Films
+Film

-First appearing in Superman, she, General Zod and Non are put on trial following a failed coup against the Kryptonian government, found guilty, and sentenced to life imprisonment in the Phantom Zone.
+First appearing in Superman (1978), she, General Zod, and Non are put on trial following a failed coup against the Kryptonian government, found guilty, and sentenced to life imprisonment in the Phantom Zone.
 In particular, according to the prosecutor, Jor-El, her "perversions and unreasoning hatred of all mankind have threatened even the children of the planet Krypton", with Zod and Non being the only exceptions.

-In the theatrical cut of Superman II, Ursa's hatred for all men remains intact, though her character is written to be softer.
+In the theatrical cut of Superman II, Ursa's misandry remains intact, though her character is written to be softer.
 Additionally, Jor-El's speech is rewritten to imply that she has feelings for Zod.
 In the Richard Donner cut, she is portrayed as being vicious, cruel, and willing to kill as many men as she can.
-Additionally, she does not display affection for Zod, only remaining aligned with him because of their common goals.
+Ursa does not display affection for Zod, only remaining aligned with him because of their common goals.
 In both versions of the film, she displays a penchant for collecting and wearing symbols and badges from the law enforcement and military officers she kills.
 After Superman throws a powerful explosive (a hydrogen bomb in the theatrical cut and a nuclear missile in the Donner cut) into Earth's orbit, he inadvertently shatters the Phantom Zone, allowing Ursa, Zod, and Non to escape.
 Upon gaining powers from Earth's yellow sun, the trio head to Earth and force the President of the United States to surrender to them before forming an alliance with Lex Luthor to seek out Superman.
-Following several battles, Superman tricks Zod's forces into coming to the Fortress of Solitude, which he later bathes in red light to depower them.
-In the theatrical cut, Superman and Lois Lane subsequently send the trio down into the Fortress' bottomless depths, though a deleted scene depicts Zod's forces being arrested by human authorities.
+Following several battles, Superman tricks Zod's forces into coming to the Fortress of Solitude, which he later bathes in red light to remove their powers.
+In the theatrical cut, Superman and Lois Lane subsequently send the trio down into the Fortress' depths, though a deleted scene depicts Zod's forces being arrested by human authorities.
 In the Donner cut, Superman travels back in time to ensure Zod's forces are re-imprisoned in the Phantom Zone.